-- we were the first private company to win a natural gas distribution bid in Mexico after the 1995 energy regulation reforms; - we built the first natural gas pipeline in the state of Baja California, and we have been the sole developer of open-access natural gas pipelines in Baja California (a region which previously did not have access to U.S. or Mexican natural gas pipeline systems); - our natural gas pipelines in Baja California allowed the Mexican Federal Electricity Commission to convert its power generation facilities from fuel oil to natural gas, and we are the principal supplier of natural gas to the Mexican Federal Electricity Commission in Baja California; - we are partners with state-controlled Pemex Gas in its only natural-gas-infrastructure joint venture in Mexico; - we built the first LNG terminal on the west coast of the Americas;

-- we are developing the first cross-border renewable energy project in Mexico, Energía Sierra Juárez; - we are developing the first privately-owned ethane pipeline system in Mexico; and - we are developing the Sonora Pipelines natural gas pipelines project, with approximately 835 km and 1,280 MMcfd (13.3 MMThd) of capacity, pursuant to two natural gas transportation service agreements entered into with the Mexican Federal Electricity Commission in October 2012.
+- we were the first private company to win a natural gas distribution bid in Mexico after the 1995 energy regulation reforms; - we built the first natural gas pipeline in the state of Baja California, and we have been the sole developer of open-access natural gas pipelines in Baja California (a region which previously did not have access to U.S. or Mexican natural gas pipeline systems); - our natural gas pipelines in Baja California allowed the Mexican Federal Electricity Commission to convert its power generation facilities from fuel oil to natural gas, and we are the principal supplier of natural gas to the Mexican Federal Electricity Commission in Baja California; - we are partners with state-controlled Pemex Gas, in its only natural-gas-infrastructure joint venture in Mexico; - we built the first LNG terminal on the west coast of the Americas; - we are developing the first cross-border renewable energy project in Mexico, Energía Sierra Juárez; - we are developing the first privately-owned ethane pipeline system in Mexico; and - we are developing the Sonora Pipelines natural gas pipelines project, with approximately 835 km and 1,280 MMcfd (13.3 MMThd) of capacity, pursuant to two natural gas transportation service agreements entered into with the Mexican Federal Electricity Commission in October 201

 In addition to our ownership of assets across the energy infrastructure value chain, we have also improved our market position by entering into strategic partnerships.
 In 2010, we acquired various Mexican assets, including a 50% interest in a joint venture with Pemex Gas.
-The joint venture currently develops, owns and operates natural gas and liquefied petroleum gas, or LPG, pipelines and storage facilities.
-Additionally, we are considering entering into a 50/50 joint venture with a third party for the development of all phases of our potential wind power project, Energía Sierra Juárez.
+The joint venture currently develops, owns and operates natural gas and LPG pipelines and storage facilities.